"...stories birling through my mind..."

 Ulster-Scots was once spoken by most people in Belfast

 Belfast people love to have a wee bit of banter with the country folk around them about the way they speak, but Belfast was once a heartland of the Scots language.
 By the end of the seventeenth century, Belfast had become dominated by Scottish settlers and a century later, an observer noted that the people spoke ‘broad Scotch.’
 As Belfast grew, the Scots patter was gradually diluted.
-By the last half of the twentieth century, the influence of the media, and in particular, TV and radio, reduced the Scots language to a few words peppered throughout speech.
+By the last half of the twentieth century, the influence of the media, and in particular, TV and radio, reduced the Scots language words and phrases peppered throughout speech.

 Ulster-Scots and Gaelic were both at the mercy of English